dimajix/flowman/docs/spec/relation/jdbcView.md

 ## Remarks

 Not all databases support retrieving the original SQL definition of a view.
-In this case it is impossible for Flowman to check if the view definition is different from the users specification, and will always migrate the view.
+In this case it is impossible for Flowman to check if the view definition is different from the user specification, and will always migrate the view.